-There are numerous treatments and products available to manage joint pain and each one has proponents and detractors.
+There are numerous treatments and products available to manage joint pain, and each one has proponents and detractors.
 One thing that experts agree on is that arthritis management should be multimodal, meaning the best results come when many different approaches are used at the same time, not just a variety of medications and supplements but also other techniques such as weight loss and physical therapy.

 Graphic by MarVistaVet

 Our goal here is to review the most common medications and supplements so you can more wisely choose how to cover multiple areas of the inflammatory cascade and achieve good pain-free mobility in your pet.
 But what should you choose?
 What products should you ask your veterinarian about when your pet's regimen is assembled?
-You want safety for your pet but also good effect and you certainly do not want to use incompatible products accidentally.
+You want safety for your pet but also good effects, and you certainly do not want to use incompatible products accidentally.
 We will divide options up into groups.

 Degenerative joint disease is the number one cause of chronic pain in dogs and cats.
-The condition itself is the result of long-term stresses on a joint either as a result of an old injury or of the natural development of a poorly conformed joint in that individual.
-While surgery may be able to help in some situations, most of the time the degeneration of the joint cannot be reversed and treatment focuses on preventing the progression of damage.
-Numerous products are available on the market; some are best combined with others and some cannot.
+The condition itself is the result of long-term stresses on a joint, either as a result of an old injury or of the natural development of a poorly conformed joint in that individual.
+While surgery may be able to help in some situations, most of the time, the degeneration of the joint cannot be reversed, and treatment focuses on preventing the progression of damage.
+Numerous products are available on the market; some are best combined with others, and some cannot.
 What we do know is that arthritis pain is best addressed by what is called a multi-modal approach, meaning that several approaches combined yield better results than any single therapy.
 Medications for arthritis pain are divided into two groups: fast-acting (non-steroidal anti-inflammatory drugs and cortisone-type drugs) and slow-acting drugs.

-- Most likely the best arthritis plan is going to involve combining products from different classes.
+- Most likely, the best arthritis plan is going to involve combining products from different classes.

 - Contact your veterinarian about getting started with your chosen products.
 It may be desirable to start with only one or two.
 Some may not be compatible with your individual pet's needs.
 Your veterinarian may have a specific product they particularly prefer.